idbnstra/idbnstra/README.md

 ======================================================================================================================================

 * 🌍  I'm based in United States
-* 🧠  I'm learning about how to use APIs
+* 🧠  I'm learning python and some C
 * 🤝  I'm open to collaborating on beginner projects

 <a href="https://www.twitter.com/idbnstra" target="_blank" rel="noreferrer"><img